ange-nguetsop/Image-Segmentation-Using-findContours/README.md

 ### Introduction
 This project aims to develop a system capable of detecting and tracking a specific object based on its color, applicable to both still images and videos using findContours algorithm.
-Such technology finds its utility in various fields, particularly in the industry, where precise object recognition can be crucial.
+FindContours is a function provided by the OpenCV library in Python.
+It is used to detect and extract contours from binary images, which can be useful for various computer vision tasks like object detection, image segmentation, and shape analysis.

 ### Objectives